makersacademy/airport_challenge/README.md

 - Added checks to make sure only planes in the right state can takeoff/land
 - Spend a minute prentending I'm done
 - Start to go through the code review file to see what I need to tweak to get to a decent codebase (hint: probably everything)
+- Added stronger consistency tests.
+Fixed a bug in the airplane class thanks to rspec.

 TODO how i implemented stuff